georgia-tech-db/evadb/docs/source/overview/model-inference.rst

 5. Order By

    Models (typically feature extractors) can also be used in the ``ORDER BY`` for embedding-based similarity search.
 EvaDB also has index support to facilitate this type of queries.
-In the below example, we use the `SentenceFeatureExtractor <https://github.com/georgia-tech-db/evadb/blob/staging/evadb/functions/sentence_feature_extractor.py>`_ to answer the question `When was the NATO created` from a collection of pdfs as the knowledge base.
+   In the below examples, we use the `SentenceFeatureExtractor <https://github.com/georgia-tech-db/evadb/blob/staging/evadb/functions/sentence_feature_extractor.py>`_ to find relevant context `When was the NATO created` from a collection of pdfs as the knowledge base.
+Go over `PrivateGPT notebook <https://github.com/georgia-tech-db/evadb/blob/staging/tutorials/13-privategpt.ipynb>`_ for more details.

 .. code-block:: sql